-Proposition 187: Why a Ballot Initiative That Passed 25 Years Ago (And Never Went Into Law) Still Matters
+Proposition 187: Why a Ballot Initiative That Passed In 1994 (And Never Went Into Law) Still Matters

-Twenty five years ago, a state initiative was passed to stop immigrants without legal status from accessing public school, medical care and other services.
+A state initiative passed in November 1994 to stop immigrants without legal status from accessing public school, medical care and other services.
 This story is part of our series looking back at Prop 187's legacy, and how it's still felt in modern day L.A.

-It was 25 years ago this Friday, Nov.
-8, when California voters approved a ballot initiative which sought to deny public services to immigrants living in the U.S. without legal status.
+California voters approved a ballot initiative which sought to deny public services to immigrants living in the U.S. without legal status on Nov.
+8, 1994.
 To this day, Proposition 187 remains one of the most divisive measures in state history, and the battle over its passage ultimately reshaped California politics.

 For those who couldn't prove they and their children were U.S. citizens or legal residents, Prop 187 cut off access to: